rhagy82/BackBoard-Project/README.md

 ### Milestones
 We printed our ultrasonic sensor holder and we are ready to finish our backboard.
+We finished the code and wiring.
+We made the Seven Segment display turn on and work.

 ### Parts used
 We used these parts: